IshaanRaja/decentchat.ishaanraja.com/index.md

 Available commands are as follows:
 -   “/help” - Provides a list of available commands
 -   “/addpeer [address]” - Allows a user to manually add a peer by specifying its IP Address
 -   “/peerinfo” - Shows a list of connected peers
 -   “/difficultyinfo” - Shows the client’s current difficulty
 -   “/ignore [identifier]” - Ignores a specified identifier.
 See above for how to get another user's identifier.
 -   “/ignorelist” - Shows the list of currently ignored identifiers
 -   “/unignore [identifier]” - Removes a specified identifier from the ignore list
 -   “/changeusername [new_username]” - Changes the client’s human readable username for all following messages (see section 4).

 Command arguments are specified in brackets (“[]”).
 More commands may be added in the future to accommodate additional features or functionality

 ## Ignoring
 Inevitably, there will be users that you do not want to see messages from.
 To assist with this, DecentChat provides an ignoring functionality.
 To ignore a user, use the /ignore command with the user you wish to ignore's 10 character key identifier.
-This will stop the client from displaying or propagating messages from that user.
+This will stop the client from displaying messages from that user.

 To stop ignoring a user, use the /unignore command.